Quantcast

 My take?

 Know your work environment and pay attention to what shades of lipstick other women in your office are wearing.
 I usually follow my boss' lead.
 If she wears bold lip colors, then I know it's something that works in our office.
-I wear red lipstick everyday; it's my version of a neutral!
+I wear red lipstick every day; it's my version of a neutral!

 No matter what lip color you wear, wear it with confidence.
-And while your red lip may scream confident to your coworkers, always make sure your work ethic and creativity shine through just as boldly.
+And while your red lip may scream confidence to your coworkers, always make sure your work ethic and creativity shine through just as boldly.

 What are your thoughts?
 Would you wear red lipstick to work or do you think it's very inappropriate in the office?